 A hardware wallet without a PIN and seed phrase backup is a paperweight.
 Make sure your capsule includes: the physical location of the device, the PIN to unlock it, the seed phrase as a backup (in case the device is damaged), and basic instructions on how to connect it.

 James bought 2 Bitcoin in 2019 and holds them in a Ledger hardware wallet in his home safe.
 He creates a SealedFor capsule with Privacy Shield, including: the Ledger's location, the PIN, the 24-word seed phrase, and step-by-step instructions for his wife to transfer the funds to Coinbase and convert to USD.
-He sets the Dead Man's Switch to check in every 3 months.
+He sets the Guardian Release to check in every 3 months.
 The Viewing Key goes in a sealed envelope in the same safe as the Ledger.

 Maria has accounts on three exchanges (Coinbase, Binance, and Kraken), a MetaMask wallet with DeFi positions on Ethereum and Arbitrum, and a small NFT collection.
 She creates one capsule for her husband with everything: exchange credentials (including 2FA backup codes), the MetaMask seed phrase, a list of her DeFi positions with withdrawal instructions, and a note about which NFTs have significant value.
-She checks in every month, since her positions change frequently and she wants to update the capsule text regularly.
+She checks in every month.
+When her positions change, she updates the capsule text using her edit token, which she can do at any time, independently of the check-in schedule.

 David has modest crypto holdings ($5,000 in Bitcoin on Coinbase) but also uses crypto as part of a broader digital legacy plan.
 He creates two capsules: one with his crypto credentials for his wife, and another with personal video messages for his children.
-Both use the Dead Man's Switch with a 6-month interval.
+Both use the Guardian Release with a 6-month interval.
 The crypto capsule has Privacy Shield enabled; the personal messages don't need it.

 When you're storing information worth thousands or millions of dollars, security isn't optional.
 Here's how SealedFor protects your crypto credentials: